kontent-ai/delivery-sdk-ruby/README.md

 ### Requesting the latest content

-Kentico caches content using Fastly, so requests made to Kentico Cloud may not be up-to-date.
-In some cases, such as when reacting to [webhook](https://developer.kenticocloud.com/docs/webhooks) notifications, you might want to request the latest content from your Kentico Cloud project.
+Kentico caches content using Fastly, so requests made to Kentico Kontent may not be up-to-date.
+In some cases, such as when reacting to [webhook](https://developer.kenticocloud.com/docs/webhooks) notifications, you might want to request the latest content from your Kentico Kontent project.

 You can bypass the cache and get the latest content using `request_latest_content`